 If you have ever watched a survival show where the survival expert was squeezing moss to drink water from it then the odds are they were using Sphagnum moss.
 This moss has excellent absorbing properties, it is not only good to get water from it but it also can be used to bandage wounds.
 This moss is fairly acidic which means that bacteria will have a hard time surviving, on the other hand, the moss might contain halophiles which will make you sick.

 This moss can be a lifesaver as it has antiseptic properties, but only when it is fresh, in fact, this moss has been used during the first world war.
 This moss is great for filtering water, especially in a survival situation, for more information check out my recent article How long does it take to die from dehydration? ( Days or Weeks? ).

 The Oak moss grows on the bark of the oak trees, it has been used for centuries as a medicine, although nowadays it is mainly used in the perfume industry.
-If you search around the web for oak moss health benefits than you will probably find a lot of sites promoting essential oils which contain oak moss, you should take these health benefits with a grain of salt.
-The truth is that this moss is actually a lichen which is considered to be toxic when eaten, so you will have to boil it several times before consuming.
+If you search around the web for oak moss health benefits then you will probably find a lot of sites promoting essential oils that contain oak moss, you should take these health benefits with a grain of salt.
+The truth is that this moss is actually a lichen which is considered to be toxic when eaten, so you will have to boil it several times before consuming it.

-This is another moss which is actually a lichen, although it can not be eaten as it will upset your stomach due to its acidity, but this lichen is great for treating wounds as it has antibacterial and even anti-inflammatory properties.
-The best way to consume this moss is to make tea from it, the Spanish moss tea has been used since a very long time to treat rheumatism, diabetes, and even aids new mothers produce milk.
+The Spanish moss is another moss that is actually a lichen, although it can not be eaten as it will upset your stomach due to its acidity, but this lichen is great for treating wounds as it has antibacterial and even anti-inflammatory properties.
+The best way to consume this moss is to make tea from it, the Spanish moss tea has been used for a very long time to treat rheumatism, diabetes, and even aids new mothers produce milk.